• Home /

 How to pronounce it: “RES-puh”

-The Real Estate Settlement Procedures Act is a federal law to protect home buyers.
-The law prohibits kickbacks and referral fees and requires lenders to provide detailed information about home-buying costs.
-RESPA ensures transparency and fairness in real estate transactions.
+The Real Estate Settlement Procedures Act protects home buyers by ensuring transparency in real estate transactions.
+It prohibits kickbacks and referral fees and requires lenders to provide detailed cost information to buyers.

 Citations